 - Hardcore Gaming 101 is a video game overview site that consists of reviews on obscure/cult classic games, interviews, podcasts, vlogs, self-released books (all of which are available for download for free) - all made on pure enthusiasm and with little to no money in return, for more than a decade of regular updates.

-- Hanna-Barbera was still able to make beautifully drawn cartoons (thanks to Ed Benedict's brilliant character designs) and colorful backgrounds despite a low budget.
-Had they not use their budget wisely, they would have made their cartoons ugly like Filmation (a studio which had both a low budget and awful animation.)
+- Hanna-Barbera was still able to make beautifully drawn cartoons, thanks to Ed Benedict's brilliant character designs and colorful backgrounds despite a low budget.

 - The Ren & Stimpy Show creator John Kricfalusi.
 He turned down the offer he got from DreamWorks Animation to pitch a movie, due to the ridiculous way they treated him and attempted to manipulate his ideas.
 He was also so insistent on keeping the original content of his cartoons in, he purposefully slowed down production of The Ren & Stimpy Show so the censors would have less time to go over them.
 It worked, but ultimately got him fired.
 (Needless to say, the Spumco staff is generally Doing It for the Art — after John K was kicked out, the majority of the crew left alongside him).
 The unbelieveably high quality of Spumco productions (with John K's rule to never draw the same expression twice) is not unheard of either — especially that all of it is done for TV.
 However, as evidenced by this blog post of John K's, it's also quite evident the economical thinking is not absent.